thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 ## Scope

 This rule works at both the token level and AMM level.
-It must be activated and configured for each desired token in the corresponding token handler or each desired AMM in the AMM Handler.
+It must be activated and configured for each desired token in the corresponding token handler or each desired AMM supported token within the AMM Handler.

 ## Data Structure